asaduzzamananik/Google-Calendar-Phishing-Attack-Suricata-and-Wazuh-Detection-Project/README.md

 **We need a Python script that sends an email with a proper calendar invite .ics attachment, including a friendly sender name, via Gmail SMTP.**

 What you need before running:

-    -Python 3 installed
+    - Python 3 installed
-    -smtplib and email modules (built-in, no install needed) -Gmail App Password if your account has 2FA enabled (recommended) -Your .ics file ready
+    - smtplib and email modules (built-in, no install needed)
+    - Gmail App Password if your account has 2FA enabled (recommended)
+    - Your .ics file ready

 ### Python script to send .ics invite with friendly sender name
 #### 📁 Save the .py File
 ```bash